gatewaycash/gateway/modules/docs/docs/api.html.md

-`payments` | An array containing the payments on the current page `payments[x].paymentAddress` | The address associated with the payment `payments[x].status` | The current status of the payment `payments[x].privateKey` | The private key for the payments.
-Not applicabl to XPUB payments `payments[x].invoiceAmount` | The amount of the invoice from the user's browser `payments[x].created` | The timestamp when the payment was created `payments[x].paymentID` | An identifier for the payment
+`payments` | An array containing the payments on the current page `payments[x].paymentAddress` | The address associated with the payment `payments[x].status` | The current status of the payment `payments[x].privateKey` | The private key for the payment.
+Not applicable to XPUB payments `payments[x].invoiceAmount` | The amount of the invoice from the user's browser `payments[x].created` | The timestamp when the payment was created `payments[x].paymentID` | An identifier for the payment